Juniper/JP4Agent/src/README.md

 To build JPAgent with aft target:
 ./make-all-aft.sh

+To build JPAgent with Broadcom target:
+1. Set the following environment variables: export BCM_HALP_DIR_PATH=<path to halp-directory>
+   export BCM_SDK_DIR_PATH=<path to sdk-directory>

+2. ./make-all-brcm.sh

-To build JPAgent with aft target:
+To build JPAgent with null target:
 ./make-all-null.sh
 ```